orlando21/magnolia-tutorial/_projects/3-help-viewer.md

 ### Conclusions

-It was quite an experience implement a frontend application through all the different phases - from user stories to the final product.
+It was quite an experience to implement a frontend application through all the different phases - from user stories to the final product.
 Though minimal, this app or one like it could be used for product documentation.
 The main thing that's missing - and can implemented - is an "author view" to author help topics in markdown or HTML.
 One powerful feature is the ability to store content using a third-party cloud solution like Firebase.
 This, combined with JavaScript's dynamic features, makes the app very fast and responsive.